azizkhanp/interview-questions/Terraform-QA.md

 - Plugin Initialization: download plugins mentioned in config files like (AWS,GCP) in a Dir .terraform
 - Lock file creation: .terraform.lock.hcl

+what is terraform replace command: it is replace of taint command terraform replace -target=<resource_address>

 Explain core terraform end-to-end workflow to deploy and delete resources in AWS
 Workflow:
 - write: like main.tf / provider.tf